cezarcoca/resource-scheduler/README.md

 - We choose to implement this functionality int the `completed()` callback method that is invoked after the external resource finish to process the message.
 The **Resource** will try to get the next unprocessed message from the queue and to send it to the **Gateway**.
 Because the queue is now a shared resource (with **ResourceScheduler** as producer and multiple **Resources** as consumers) we've chosen to encapsulate it in its own class.
 - We added the **AsyncSpyGateway** fake object to test this more complicated asynchronous scenario.
 This class simulate a real processing resource.
 It sleep for a specified amount of time (the message payload set on the test arrange phase) and after that, call the message `completed()` callback method allowing us to write component integration tests.

+### Prioritising ###

+If there are messages belonging to multiple groups in the queue, as resources become available, we want to prioritise messages from groups already started.

+- Modified **MessagesQueue** and added filter support for `dequeue()` method.